Recommended to help build USS Hornet CV-8 from the following model kits:

 - Trumpeter 1/350 scale USS Hornet CV-8

-No photo-etch metal parts are included with this product.
+Photo-etch metal parts are NOT included with this 3D-printed model.

 This accurately shaped and highly detailed model represents the 1942 appearance of the island of celebrated US Navy aircraft carrier USS Hornet CV-8, veteran of the Battles of Midway, Guadalcanal and Santa Cruz, and ship that launched the Doolittle Raiders to fame over Tokyo.